 No employer may discharge or in any manner discriminate against any employee because such employee has filed or communicated to the employer an intent to file a claim for compensation or exercises any rights provided under this title. …

-If a workplace injury is due to unsafe working conditions, the Occupational Safety and Health Administration (OSHA) provides additional safeguards through the Whistleblower Protection Program.
+The Occupational Safety and Health Administration (OSHA) provides additional safeguards through the Whistleblower Protection Program if a workplace injury is due to unsafe working conditions.
 Companies may not take an “adverse action” against an employee for filing a claim against the employer over unsafe conditions.

 While this claim is separate from a workers’ compensation claim, it does provide additional federal backing for an employee injured because of a potential OSHA violation.